All Episodes

 How is one supposed to act if you're innocent to the charge of drugging teenage girls and participating in gang rapes of teenage girls?

-I don't know what the appropriate reaction is, but I would think if you're innocent, it is one of deep anger and and deep frustration.
+I don't know what the appropriate reaction is, but I would think if you're innocent, it is one of deep anger and deep frustration.

-Eighteen days ago, nobody thought any of this of Judge Kavanaugh.
+18 days ago, nobody thought any of this of Judge Kavanaugh.

-I did not do this, went through a logical explanation uh based on a calendar that very few people in the world keep except him and his dad, and just uh wanted everybody to know this is not me, you're trying to ruin my life, I am not evil, and uh, I think he reacted consistent with being innocent.
+Went through a logical explanation based on a calendar that very few people in the world keep except him and his dad and just wanted everybody to know this is not me.

 But let me tell you a pivotal moment here.